 Voluntary price for the small consumer (PVPC)

-Royal Decree 216/2014, of 28 March, establishes the methodology for calculating voluntary prices for the small consumer of electrical energy and the legal framework for contracting the PVPC scheme, Red Eléctrica will publish every day at 8.15 p.m. the hourly electricity tariffs that will be applied the following day, pursuant to the provisions set out in the Royal Decree.
-Said information will be published on the eSios (System Operator Information System) website and via the redOS app for mobile devices.
+In accordance with that set out in Royal Decree 216/2014, of 28 March, which establishes the methodology for calculating voluntary prices for the small consumer of electrical energy and the legal framework for contracting the PVPC scheme, Red Eléctrica publishes every day, at 8.15 p.m., the hourly electricity tariffs that will be applied the following day.
+Said information can be found on the eSios (System Operator Information System) website or via the redOS app for mobile devices.

-This new PVPC, in its new 2.0 TD tariff, replaces the three tariffs that existed until 31 May 2021 (the default tariff, 2.0 A; the two-period efficiency tariff, 2.0 DHA, and the electric vehicle tariff, 2.0 DHS) with a single tariff based on hourly discrimination and divided into different consumption periods throughout the day.
-The tolls and charges applied to the electricity bill varies according to the consumption period as follows:
+The PVPC, in the so-called 2.0 TD tariff, in force since 1 June 2021 replaces the three tariffs that existed until 31 May 2021 with a single tariff based on hourly discrimination and divided into different consumption periods throughout the day.
+The tolls and charges applied to the electricity bill vary according to the consumption period as follows:

 The regulated costs associated with the new periods are applied to the energy consumed and contracted power capacity of the electricity bill of consumers signed up to the PVPC scheme nationwide, although in the case of the autonomous cities of Ceuta and Melilla, the applicable consumption time bands are displaced slightly.

-Another new feature of the new PVPC 2.0 TD invoicing framework is that consumers can choose two different contracted power capacity periods depending on their consumption: one will be applied in the valley period and the other in the peak and flat periods.
+Furthermore, the PVPC 2.0 TD invoicing scheme allows consumers to choose two different contracted power capacity periods depending on their consumption: one will be applied in the valley period and the other in the peak and flat periods.

 Does the new regulation affect all electricity consumers?